5 financial decisions that could save your marriage

 Once your roadmap is in place, it’s time to look at your accounts.
 We recommend each of you have your own individual accounts for personal spending and a joint account that you place a designated amount of savings into each month.
 This way you can see how you’re working together to achieve your financial goals, while also having the independence to spend as you wish.

 Budgeting is a simple way to see where your money is going and track how you’re achieving your financial goals.
 It’s also a good way to hold each other accountable.
 When common financial goals are set in place, it’s easier to work as a team towards a mutual end-point.
 Plus having someone hold your hand and support you through that process makes it more enjoyable.

 Remember though that an accountability buddy isn’t there to criticise or condemn, rather guide you towards success and keep you on track!

 5. Tackle debt as a team

 Paying down debts as a team is the fastest, most effective way to create financial freedom.
-Viewing your partner’s previous debt as their problem, or overspending in the here and now rather than paying off your mortgage is bound to create resentment within your relationship in the long-term.
-Sacrifices have to be made by both parties, it’s just a reality of life.
+Viewing your partner’s previous debt as their problem, or overspending rather than paying off your mortgage, is bound to create resentment within your relationship in the long-term.
+Sacrifices need to be made by both parties, it’s just a reality of life.
 So support each other through this and take time to be grateful for the free things in life.